robitalec/review-chopin/review.md

 - comparing single thread vs multi thread calculations
 - why we turn off spherical geometry

+Consider revising the vignettes and README to develop bullet points into paragraphs.
+Some shorter lists to compare options or list steps can be helpful but, generally, I find a full page of bullets hard to process.

 Images on the website are giving 404 errors
 - Generate computational grids